10 Multifamily Amenity & Clubhouse Design Trends That Will Dominate 2026

 Island/Kitchen Pendant Upgrade…FREE install if you purchase the fixture Choose any pendant from our 12 options $100-$200 each.
 Want to take it with you when you leave?
 No problem.
 Want to leave it for the next resident?
 We’ll credit your final month’s rent $100.

-Ala carte or full furniture package. $X
+Ala carte or full furniture package if you want to go big. $X.00

 Put a beautiful mood-board photo of the 12 pendants in the leasing center and on the website and watch how many people pick that option first.
 It’s the “I designed my own kitchen light” flex that photographs like crazy on move-in day.